ddhartma/Spark-Machine-Learning/README.md

 	]
 	```
 	### VectorAssembler
-	- For many models we need to normalize the values, to make sure that they span across the same range
+	- For many models we need to normalize the values, to make sure that they span across the same range.
-	- Otherwise features with the highest values could dominate the results
+	- Otherwise features with the highest values could dominate the results.
-	- SparksML offers normalizer, standard scaler and minmax-scaler
+	- SparksML offers normalizer, standard scaler and minmax-scaler.
-	- All these functions require vector rows as an input
+	- All these functions require vector rows as an input.
-	- Numeric columns must be converted to Spark's vector type
+	- Numeric columns must be converted to Spark's vector type.
-	- We can use VectorAssembler from SparkML for that
+	- We can use VectorAssembler from SparkML for that.
 	- After that: There is a new column called: NumFeatures=DenseVector([83.0, 2.0, 0.0])
-	Combine the body length, number of paragraphs, and number of links columns into a vector
+	Combine the body length, number of paragraphs, and number of links columns into a vector.
 	```
 	assembler = VectorAssembler(inputCols=["BodyLength", "NumParagraphs", "NumLinks"], outputCol="NumFeatures")
 	df = assembler.transform(df)